How-To Guides

 Qwen 2.5 14B14B12GB25-35Structured extraction, data analysis

-For a Mac Mini M4 with 24GB unified memory — which is our most recommended hardware config — we typically install Qwen 2.5 32B as the primary model and Llama 3.1 8B as a fast secondary for simple tasks — see our guide to setting up OpenClaw on a Mac Mini.
+For a Mac Mini M4 Pro with 24GB unified memory — which is our most recommended hardware config — we typically install Qwen 2.5 32B as the primary model and Llama 3.1 8B as a fast secondary for simple tasks.
+The pairing gives you high-quality output for complex work (32B) with fast responses for routine stuff (8B).
+For the full Mac Mini setup playbook, see setting up OpenClaw on a Mac Mini.

 # Pull the primary model (takes 5-15 minutes depending on connection)